philastrophist/philastrophist.github.io.source/README.md

 ### Note: if you are using this repo and now get a notification about a security vulnerability, delete the Gemfile.lock file.

+# Use
+* DO NOT COMMIT to the MASTER branch directly: that is the live branch
+* Work by branching from DEVELOP and then merging back into DEVELOP
+* This can be accomplished by using git flow without using `release`.

 # Instructions

 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)